-A health-conscious individual might see a blender as an easy way to make a kale smoothie, while a socialite may view it as a gateway to glorious margaritas.
-A chef-in-training, on the other hand, might use a blender to make hummus, nut butters, pizza dough, or ice cream.
+A health-conscious individual might see a blender as an easy way to make a kale smoothie, while someone planning a party may view it as a gateway to glorious margaritas.
+A foodie, on the other hand, might use a blender to make hummus, nut butters, pizza dough, or ice cream.
 Thankfully, the best blenders are versatile enough to do all of the above.

 Sure, there are fancier blenders out there, but few people want or need to spend their entire paycheck on a glorified smoothie machine.
-Thankfully, Blendtec’s Designer Series offers a glut of awesome features and add-ons, and at less than $500, it’s more Lexus than Lamborghini.
+Thankfully, Blendtec’s Designer Series offers a glut of awesome features and add-ons.
 The Designer’s custom, carbon-steel bearings keep the motor running quietly and efficiently, reducing wear and tear so you won’t have to get a replacement anytime soon.
 Cold-forged, stainless-steel blades with vertical wingtips whip around with dizzying speed, and the digital display features a timer to tell you exactly how long your blend will take.

 Blendtec’s unique Wildside jar prevents thicker blends from getting clumped up at the bottom, while capacitive, ultraresponsive touch controls allow you to adjust speeds on the fly with a mere touch of your finger.
 The Designer — this version, anyway — is also fairly compact, so it should fit underneath most wall-mounted cabinets, even with the jar attached.
 It even comes with a handy-dandy cookbook!